Harald-U/kubernetes-handson/docs/lab6.md

+---
+title: 6.
+Connect ToDo with MySQL using ConfigMap and Secret
+---

 # Lab 6: Connect ToDo with MySQL using ConfigMap and Secret

 It is bad practice to store sensitive data, such as passwords, in plaintext on a container.
 However, containers may need this data to perform operations like connecting with other systems.
 Kubernetes provides an object called Secret that can be used to store sensitive data.